ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 Having said all this, I want to echo what both William Mounce and Martyn Lloyd-Jones said: there is a sense in which the emphasis in this discussion is futile.
 Regardless if you believe in an eternal or conditional security, one thing is ought to happen: **you need to persevere**.
 If you believe that the Holy Spirit will finish Christ's work in you, then you will persevere.
 If you believe that the will to persevere lies in yours, then you also ought to persevere.

+Furthermore, Wayne Grudem gives a pastoral counsel regarding a person who backslides.[^11] If you believe in eternal security, you would have to say to him, "Repent, for you were not saved in the first place.
+Turn to Jesus now."
+If you believe in conditional security, on the other hand, you would have to say, "Repent, for you have lost your salvation.
+Turn to Jesus again."
+In both cases, the apostate has to repent and turn to Jesus.

-This is the reason why I don't like the cliché "Once saved, always saved."[^11] As this statement is abused, it is almost always brought up not as a confession of assurance but rather an excuse to live in unrepentant sin.
-Rather than examining if his faith is real[^12] and is working through love[^13], he would rather turn to his one time profession of faith and utterrance of the sinner's prayer.
+This is the reason why I don't like the cliché "Once saved, always saved."[^12] As this statement is abused, it is almost always brought up not as a confession of assurance but rather an excuse to live in unrepentant sin.
+Rather than examining if his faith is real[^13] and is working through love[^14], he would rather turn to his one time profession of faith and utterrance of the sinner's prayer.
 This isn't what the Bible teaches at all.

 In fact, the Lord's call for his disciples like us is so radical: